 Most kids show some level of wariness in new situations.
 They may cautiously explore a new toy or slowly approach a stranger.
 This is what an “average” approach temperament would look like.

 Most of the research has focused on children with an inhibited temperament, those children who are ultra-cautious and tend to back away from or resist new situations.
 These children may be more likely to be socially anxious.

-But recently, developmental psychologists have identified a third type of temperament, the exuberant child.
+But recently, developmental psychologists have identified a third type of temperament, the strong-willed temperament or exuberant temperament.

-The set of traits an exuberant child has can be amazing strengths and serve them well in the future.
-But, they will need guidance, lots of guidance, from us to get there.
+Thus, these sets of traits are rooted in a child’s temperament.
+The personality traits an exuberant child has can be amazing strengths and serve them well in the future.
+But, they will need a lot of gentle guidance to get there.

-1. Understand That I Am Built This Way
+1. Understand That Your Strong-Willed Child is Built This Way

 Kate Degnan, Ph.D., describes exuberant children as: